darkewaffle/YAGDRSL/documentation/3_YAGDRSL_SETS.md

 For weapon skills the full path is made out of the following elements.

 > Root Table Name: This is just 'sets'.
-> Action Stage: This would be 'precast'.
+> Action Event: This would be 'precast'.
 > Action Category: Weaponskills are simply abbreviated as 'ws'.
 So far this probably looks very familiar.
 > Weapon Range: Here we hit a branch - melee weapon skills are 'melee' and ranged weapon skills become 'distant'*.
 > Damage Type: The final element also branches as weapon skills can be mapped to 'physical', 'magical' or 'hybrid'.

 **If you're curious why, click here.*

-So all together the possible, full weaponskill paths are all of the following.
+So together the possible, full weaponskill paths are all of the following.

 > sets.precast.ws.melee.physical
 > sets.precast.ws.melee.magical